-Significant resources are dedicated to keeping our standards and tools complete and up to date.
+Significant resources are dedicated to keeping KPMG's standards and tools complete and up to date.
 The global audit methodology, developed by the Global Service Centre (GSC), is based on the requirements of the International Standards on Auditing (ISAs).
-The global audit methodology is set out in KPMG International's Audit Manual (KAM) and includes additional requirements that go beyond the ISAs, which KPMG International believes enhance the quality of the audit.
+KPMG audit methodology is set out in KPMG Audit Manual (KAM) and includes additional requirements that go beyond the ISAs, which KPMG International believes enhance the quality of the audit.
+The methodology emphasizes applying appropriate professional scepticism in the execution of audit procedures and requires compliance with relevant ethical requirements, including independence.
+Enhancements to the audit methodology, guidance and tools are made regularly to be in compliance with standards, emerging auditing areas of focus and audit quality results (internal and external).
+Key topics include accounting estimates, internal control, revenue recognition, group audits, audit sampling and risk assessment.

 KPMG member firms may add local requirements and/or guidance in KAM to comply with additional professional, legal, or regulatory requirements.